 For a punch of happiness and positivity, add in a few brightly colored accessories such as pillows or throws, suggest Meghan Hackett-Cassidy and Erin Hackett of Hackett Interiors.
-Pottery in a favorite color, vibrant artwork, a jewel-toned vase, and other items of intense color can help attract the eye and focus the mind.
+Pottery in a favorite color, vibrant artwork, a jewel-tone vase, and other items of intense color can help attract the eye and focus the mind.

 Maximize the comforting effect of favorite accessories by clustering them together to create a focal point.
 That way, every time you pass by, you can take in the collective joy of the items.
 Be sure to choose a place you notice every day, such as a fireplace mantel or entryway console table.